thtran97/CDCL-based-SAT-Solver/README.md

 # Analytics

 Solver now can answer correctly some simple instances.
-But with more harder instances, the computational complexity seems to be a hard challenge => try to solve this issue by update new mechanisms and simplify the code
+But with harder instances, the computational complexity seems to be a hard challenge => try to solve this issue by update new mechanisms and simplify the code

 # TODO